Vinleii/Vinleii/README.md

 - **AQOTWF.**
 >  "I see how peoples are set against one another, and in silence, unknowingly, foolishly, obediently, innocently slay one another."

+- **Pressure**
+>  "You're in a hell of your own making...
+And you're NEVER GETTING OUT!"

 (There are a lot, LOT more fandoms I'm im but some of them are pretty dead)

 ![download (2)](https://github.com/user-attachments/assets/16e37e95-05bc-463c-849c-11a1af31984d)